alphagov/accessibility-personas/source/ashleigh/index.html.md

 Do the following tasks logged in as Ashleigh:

-1. Fill in the form.
+1. There is a form with two questions.
+Try to fill it in.
-2. Find out which type of assistive technology is used the most.
+2. There is a graph underneath the form which lists types of assistive technology.
+Try to find out which one of them is used the most.

 [Version 1 - issues for Ashleigh](bad.html)